 There is a planned cable car link to Choquequirao, which will, no doubt, drastically raise visitor numbers.

-For island hoppers Dropdown content in search of Croatia’s famed sandy beaches Dropdown content, Lastovo, with its rocky coastline, holds no appeal.
-Its remote location, around three hours by catamaran, or four by ferry from Split Dropdown content, also means sun-hatted holidaymakers are more likely to pile off the boat at Hvar Dropdown content or Korčula with their parasols and picnics, rather than spend the extra hours at sea.
+For island hoppers in search of Croatia’s famed sandy beaches, Lastovo, with its rocky coastline, holds no appeal.
+Its remote location, around three hours by catamaran, or four by ferry from Split, also means sun-hatted holidaymakers are more likely to pile off the boat at Hvar or Korčula with their parasols and picnics, rather than spend the extra hours at sea.

 However, this sleepy little island, covering just 18 square miles and home to around 1,000 people, give or take, is a rather special place.
 Wooded with pine trees (it’s the most wooded island, after Mljet), it offers 200km of glorious hiking trails through forests and vineyards.
 The gorgeous rugged coastline offers enticing coves and startlingly blue waters for swimming, snorkelling and kayaking.